 If you've experienced ongoing trauma — whether in childhood, in a relationship, or in another prolonged situation — and your struggles feel deeper or more complicated than what you typically hear about PTSD, you may be wondering whether complex PTSD describes your experience.
 You're not alone in asking that question, and it's a meaningful one worth exploring with care.

 Complex PTSD (often abbreviated as C-PTSD or CPTSD) is a mental health condition that can develop after repeated, prolonged trauma — particularly when escape feels impossible.
-Unlike a single-incident trauma, which often leads to standard PTSD, complex PTSD shapes a person's sense of self, their emotional world, and their ability to trust others in ways that can feel all-encompassing.
 Understanding what it is — and knowing that healing is genuinely possible — can be a powerful first step.

 What Is Complex PTSD?